tpm2-software/tpm2-tss/README.md

   $ make check-valgrind

-This command will enable all valgrind "tools" and kick off as many test as many tools it supports.
+This command will enable all valgrind "tools" and kick off as many test as they support.
 It is possible to enable different valgrind tools (checks) in more granularity.
 This can be controlled by invoking different tools separately using check-valgrind-&lt;tool&gt;, for instance: